Information about masks

 If you have a U of T-branded two-layer mask that covers your nose, mouth and chin without gapping and allows you to breathe easily, you may add a third layer to it for added protection.
 Please see Toronto Public Health’s guidelines for the use of face masks for instructions.

-If wearing a mask or face covering while working with hazardous material when conducting required onsite activities (e.g. biological agents, flammable chemicals, radioactive agents), please speak to your supervisor/principal investigator about appropriate and safe use of face coverings and masks.
+If wearing a mask while working with hazardous material when conducting required onsite activities (e.g. biological agents, flammable chemicals, radioactive agents), please speak to your supervisor/principal investigator about appropriate and safe use of face coverings and masks.

-More information on masks and the University’s Policy on Non-Medical Masks and Face Coverings can be found in UTogether's FAQs.
+More information on masks and the University’s Policy on Non-Medical Masks can be found in UTogether's FAQs.